leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/index.md

 ## Glossary

 The glossary has photos and definitions for some terms used within the survey forms.
-These examples will demonstrate what these terms mean for the sake of clarification.
+Hopefully the glossary can clarify some confusing terms or measurements.